the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 ## React Advanced State

 All state management in this application makes heavy use of React's useState Hook.
-More sophisticated state management gives you **React's useReducer Hook**, though.
+On the other hand, React's **useReducer Hook** gives you more sophisticated state management.
 Since the concept of reducers in JavaScript splits the community in half, we won't cover it extensively here, but the exercises at the end of this section should give you plenty of practice.

 We'll move the `stories` state management from the `useState` hook to a new `useReducer` hook.
 First, introduce a reducer function outside of your components.
 A reducer function always receives `state` and `action`.
 Based on these two arguments, a reducer always returns a new state: